Common eastern froglet

 The common eastern froglet (Crinia signifera) is a very common, Australian ground-dwelling frog, of the family Myobatrachidae.
+They are also referred to as 'gunggung' by the Dharug people of the Sydney basin.

 Distribution

 The common eastern froglet ranges from southeastern Australia, from Adelaide to Melbourne, up the eastern coast to Brisbane.
 It also inhabits a majority of Tasmania.
 It is one of the most commonly encountered frog species within its range, due to its ability to occupy several habitat types.

 Description

-The common eastern froglet is a small frog (3 centimetres), of brown or grey colour of various shades.
+The common eastern froglet is a small frog (approx. 3 centimetres), of brown or grey colour of various shades.
 The frog is of extremely variable markings, with great variety usually found within confined populations.
 A dark, triangular mark is found on the upper lip, with darker bands on the legs.
 A small white spot is on the base of each arm.
 The dorsal and ventral surfaces are very variable.
 The dorsal surface may be smooth, warty or have longitudinal skin folds.
 The colour varies from dark brown, fawn, light and dark grey.
 The colour of the ventral surface is similar to the dorsal surface, but mottled with white spots.